Code-the-Dream-School/node-essentials/assignments/assignment6-pg-prisma.md

 - All task operations (create, read, update, delete) using global user_id
 - Relationship queries (user with tasks, tasks with user)
 - Error handling scenarios
-- Advanced filtering and sorting

-**Note:** After login, the user_id is stored globally, so task operations don't require passing user_id as a query parameter.
-This matches the behavior from lesson 4.

 ---